 “Then Jonah prayed unto the LORD his God out of the fish’s belly, And said, I cried by reason of mine affliction unto the LORD, and he heard me; out of the belly of hell cried I, and thou heardest my voice.
 For thou hadst cast me into the deep, in the midst of the seas; and the floods compassed me about: all thy billows and thy waves passed over me.
 Then I said, I am cast out of thy sight; yet I will look again toward thy holy temple.
 The waters compassed me about, even to the soul: the depth closed me round about, the weeds were wrapped about my head.
 I went down to the bottoms of the mountains; the earth with her bars was about me for ever: yet hast thou brought up my life from corruption, O LORD my God.
 When my soul fainted within me I remembered the LORD: and my prayer came in unto thee, into thine holy temple.
 They that observe lying vanities forsake their own mercy.
 But I will sacrifice unto thee with the voice of thanksgiving; I will pay that that I have vowed.
 Salvation is of the LORD.
 And the LORD spake unto the fish, and it vomited out Jonah upon the dry land.”
 (Jonah 2:1-10)

-Why is this of a seminal event?
-Because the Jonas event is the only proof to that “evil and adulterous generation” that Jesus is the Messiah (Matt.12:39-40;16:4).
+Why is this of a seminal and crucial event?
+Because the Jonas event is the only proof to that “evil and adulterous generation” and to all generations, that Jesus is the Messiah (Matt.12:39-40;16:4).
 Without this proof that it happened the way he described it, will cast doubt about him being the prophesied Savior.

 2. Which Sabbath was referred to, annual or weekly?